biomimesis/rmd4sci-melbourne/docs/math.md

 #### Viewing equations

 Understanding whether or not you have created the right equation can be difficult.
-Rstudio provides previews of your equations in text (**demo**).
+RStudio provides previews of your equations in text (**demo**).

 ## Example math commands

 LaTeX is an amazing language, but understanding how to create the equations can be (more than) a bit confusing at times.
 This section demonstrates some example equations that you might be familiar with.

 #### Fractions